Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

 \subsection{RQ3: Archetypes and drivers of user behavior}

-When investigating user behaviors as part of RQ2, Figure~\ref{fig:user-distributions} surfaced heavy-tailed distributions for both user memberships to CCs and shifts between CCs, which imply heterogeneous user behaviors.
-On one hand these distributions represent a bulk of stationary users with no shifts and only one membership.
-On the other hand however, their long tails also admit the existence of a few volatile users characterized by a multitude of shifts, and of all other behaviors in between the ``stationary'' and ``volatile'' extremes.
-Following this observation, here we introduce three archetypes of users, each corresponding to different temporal behaviors with important practical implications.
+When investigating user behaviors in RQ2, Figure~\ref{fig:user-distributions} surfaced heavy-tailed distributions for both user memberships to CCs and shifts between CCs, which imply heterogeneous user behaviors.
+On one hand these distributions represent a bulk of stationary users with few shifts and memberships.
+On the other hand however, their long tails also admit the existence of some volatile users characterized by a multitude of shifts, and of all other behaviors in between the ``stationary'' and ``volatile'' extremes.
+Following this observation, we introduce three archetypes of users, each corresponding to different temporal behaviors with important practical implications.
 For each archetype, we \textit{(i)} propose an operative definition, \textit{(ii)} apply the definition to measure the presence of such users in our CCs, and \textit{(iii)} explore possible motivations for their behavior.